mathworks-ref-arch/getting-started-with-matlab-in-docker/README.md

 ![](images/batch-error.png)

 Batch mode requires a license server to run.
 We can fix that by providing the environment variable MLM_LICENSE_FILE with the -e option when you launch a container.
 This will set up an environment variable within the container.
 MATLAB conveniently looks for MLM_LICENSE_FILE when starting and will use it for the licensing.
-You'll need to replace my obviously face IP address (12.123.12.123) with you're own server's address.
+You'll need to replace my obviously fake IP address (12.123.12.123) with your own server's address.
 Your admin should be able to help you out if you don't have know what it is.

 ```bash
 docker run -it --rm -MLM_LICENSE_FILE=27000@12.123.12.123 mathworks/matlab -batch "magic(6)"